netobserv/network-observability-operator/docs/FlowCollector.md

 Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
-Available when the `spec.deploymentModel` is `KAFKA`.
+Available when the `spec.deploymentModel` is `Kafka`.

 <table>
     <thead>